uytashjan/msu-cse491-2013/hw8.rst

 Using ChangeLog, please explain your project choice and implementation in sufficient detail to let someone else (me) who is _not_ psychic understand what you've done and run it.
-Test these instructions using a clean checkout.
+Test your code and any instructions using a clean checkout.
 I mean it.

-.. make sure I can run their server; command line options!!
-.. cookie tests!!
-.. twill tests on their wsgi server
 .. javascript add

-.. changelog => changes